Alfresco/acs-community-packaging/README.md

 ## Docker Alfresco
 Releases are published to https://hub.docker.com/r/alfresco/alfresco-content-repository-community/tags/

-To build the Docker images, you will need to build the `alfresco-community-repo` and `acs-community-packaging` projects.
-The simplest way is to use the `comRD` and `comPD` aliases.
+To build the Docker images, you will need to build the `alfresco-community-repo`, `alfresco-community-share` and `acs-community-packaging` projects.
+The simplest way is to use the `comRD`, `comSD` and `comPD` aliases.
 For more information, see [build aliases](dev/aliases). `latest` images are created locally.
 ```
-comRD && comPD
+comRD && comSD && comPD
 ```

 ## Docker-compose & Kubernetes